 "MRS. 'ENRY 'AWKINS" (Vitagraph), March 13.-A cheery, wholly commendable picture of costermonger life in good comedy spirit which pleased the audience very much.
 The character portrayals of every one in the cast, there are only four or five who play roles, is excellent; but that of Van Dyke Brooke, the old gouty father, is very fine.
 We didn't recognize him in this part.
 Liza, the girl, is played most charmingly by Miss Norma Talmage [sic].
 Her two lovers are a costermonger owner of a donkey cart (Mr. Costello) and a pugilist (Mr. Morey).
 The action is brisk and dramatic.
 It is well photographed and makes a most entertaining release, a very good feature to brighten up an audience on a rainy day.

 Viewing comments: More character than plot in this story, Talmadge, tightly corseted and wearing an 1890s jacket, plays a girl who chews out her gouty father and goes out to see her boyfriend, who drives a mule.
 Harry T. Morey plays the father's pugnacious friend who she dislikes, and Maurice Costello is her boyfriend, who has his arm in a sling.
 Tinted, Dutch intertitles.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released May 18, 1912.
 Vitagraph.
 Director: Charles Kent.
 Cast: Julia Swayne Gordon, Charles Kent, Edith Halleran, Norma Talmadge, Lillian Walker, Harry T. Morey.
 1000 ft.
 A copy of this film is located at the Nederlands Filmmuseum in Amsterdam.